anirudhaxe/neurix/extension/README.md

-# Neurix - Browser Extension
+# OpenContext - Browser Extension

 Built with React, TypeScript, and Vite